Why Implement Self Service Infrastructure

 Your CI build has a hidden flaw

 After you get your new continuous integration build initially configured you get to sit back and enjoy the fruits of your build labor.
 You check in your code and watch your build pipeline magically spring into action.
-As you progress you might add a branch spec or two and now you are down the road to thinking . . .
+As you progress you might add a branch spec or two and now you are down the . . .

 Posted in: cicd